joelhi/imlet-rs/README.md

 cargo run --release --features viewer -- run-model assets/model/gyroid_model.json Output 0.5 --show
 ```

-to run the output node of the serialized model `gyroid_model.json` with a cell size of 0.5.
+to run the `Output` node of the serialized model `gyroid_model.json` with a cell size of 0.5.

 ### Build a model